Healthcare and Life Sciences

 High level of protection for PPE and medical devices

-The regulatory requirements around the design, manufacture and placing on the market of medical devices and personal protective equipment (“PPE”) are fully harmonised in the European Union on the basis of the Medical Devices Directive (Directive 93/42/EEC), the Medical Devices Regulation (Regulation (EU) 2017/745) and the PPE Regulation (Regulation (EU) 2016/425), all of which go to ensure that the same basic health protection, safety and performance standards apply across the European internal market.
+The regulatory requirements around the design, manufacture and placing on the market of medical devices and personal protective equipment (“PPE”) are largely harmonised in the European Union on the basis of provisions including the Medical Devices Directive (Directive 93/42/EEC), replaced by the Medical Devices Regulation (Regulation (EU) 2017/745), and the PPE Regulation (Regulation (EU) 2016/425), all of which go to ensure that the same basic health protection, safety and performance standards apply across the European internal market.